 Now we’re going to talk about the second type of psychological reversal I see most: Harmful Beliefs.

 These come up even if you don’t have a physical condition, too.
 Harmful beliefs can be a big and important factor in a life pattern or emotional problem you can’t overcome.
 Some examples would be overeating, being addicted to working, or having a pattern of depression.

 Limiting, Harmful Beliefs: Stories you believe like “I don’t deserve to heal,” “I can’t heal,” or “I’m not ready to heal.”

-My belief is that those of us that manifest chronic illness, do it in part as a protection mechanism (subconsciously of course).
+In my experience, those of us that manifest chronic illness or can’t overcome emotional challenges, do it in part as a protection mechanism (subconsciously, of course).
 Often illness comes after a trauma or upsetting event; or even more often, after we’ve been living in a way that’s not true to who we are.
 This would include being in a relationship we know is not healthy, not being our true self because it will threaten someone else, or doing a job we feel is unethical or not in line with our true selves.
 We can manifest excessive worry to keep us safe and alert so we can never be caught off guard in a relationship again, we can manifest pain as a punishment to ourselves when we feel guilty about something we have done, and the list goes on.

-Even if we’ve made changes to get out of situations that contributed to the breakdown of our bodies in the first place, we still need to clear the beliefs we have about the ability or safety to get well now.
-Beliefs are just thoughts but can be deeply engrained patterns.
+Even if we’ve made changes to get out of situations that contributed to the breakdown of our bodies in the first place, we still need to clear the harmful beliefs we have about the ability or safety of healing, now.
+Beliefs are deeply engrained stories.
 Our bodies and brains need to be updated to know it’s safe, possible and ok for us to be well now.